 Team Transplant’s mission is to promote the importance of physical activity in the transplant community.
-The strength of individuals and the team as a whole show that transplant recipients and living donors can and do live active, healthy, vital, productive lives
+The strength of individuals and the team as a whole show that transplant recipients and living donors can and do live active, healthy, meaningful and productive lives.

 Join Team Transplant

 Transplant recipients, donors, caregivers, UW employees, family and friends are welcome to join Team Transplant.
 Team Transplant members find their participation to be a wonderful way to celebrate the incredible gift of organ donation, to meet up with friends outdoors, and to strive toward a goal to improve health and fitness.

 Participants must be able to walk three miles before joining the team, and transplant recipients are required to submit an updated Physician Release Form each year.
 All teammates must complete a Team Registration Form and Liability Release Form that is updated and resubmitted annually.

 After joining the team, participants will be invited to receive weekly emails with pertinent information about practices, training schedules and team events.
 Participants will also be invited to join a members-only app that provides information and alerts plus allows teammates to send messages to each other.

 Races and Events